The Werewolf of Washington: Release

 The film was originally released theatrically in the United States by Diplomat in 1973.
 After it performed underwhelmingly in initial engagements, the title was changed to Werewolf at Midnight, and ads stopped drawing attention to its political themes.

 On VHS and DVD, the film has been released by various labels over the years with questionable legitimacy to the rights and subpar presentations.
+This is because the film is widely thought to be in the public domain as its copyright was not properly registered in the United States.
 It was also released on DVD by Shout Factory as part of the Elvira's Movie Macabre series, hosted by Elvira, played by Cassandra Peterson.

 In 2023, Kino Lorber released the film on blu-ray.
 The release featured the theatrical cut of the film as well as a director's cut prepared by Ginsberg shortly before his death in 2021.